Correcting and Resolving Unpermitted Work

 Fees are required in accordance with the adopted Fee Schedule.

 It is possible that code enforcement actions are already underway.
-If you would like to report a concern to our department, please Report a Problem.

 Either an owner or contractor may obtain all appropriate permits for a project.
 For a violation notice to be issued to the contractor the owner will need to supply a copy of the contract, a receipt showing payment, or something that shows who performed the work.
 Once supplied it will be evaluated and if confirmed, a violation notice will be sent to the contractor as well as the owner.